 In 1991, the Occupational Safety and Health Administration (OSHA) put forth a standard to protect working individuals from the potential dangers of blood or other possibly infectious materials (BOPIM).
 Infectious pathogens for example are the Hepatitis B virus, HIV, the 2019 Novel coronavirus (COVID-19), and many others.

 An estimated 5.6 million workers in the healthcare industry and related positions are helped by this standard.
-The biohazard remediation and cleaning field is also covered under the BOPIM standard.
+The biohazard cleanup field is also covered under the BOPIM standard.

 Additionally, the BOPIM standard includes several requirements, including: